United and Delta both launch new no-fee credit cards

 The Delta card is called the Blue Delta SkyMiles® Credit Card from American Express.
 Perks of the card include no annual fee, 2 miles per dollar on restaurants and on Delta purchases, and a 20% discount on in-flight purchases on Delta flights.

-The signup offer is 10,000 bonus miles after spending $500 in purchases in your first 3 months.
+The welcome offer is 10,000 bonus miles after spending $500 in purchases in your first 3 months.

 My take on these cards: